docarray/docarray/docs/fundamentals/dataclass/access.md

 test-1.jpeg
 ```

-In summary, slicing can be put in front of field selector  to restrict the number of dataclass object; or can be put after the field selector to restrict the number of sub-Documents.
+To summarize, slicing can be put in front of the field selector  to restrict the number of dataclass objects; or can be put after the field selector to restrict the number of sub-Documents.

 ### Select nested fields